mlc-ai/mlc-llm/docs/deploy/python.rst

    # Reset the chat module by
    # cm.reset_chat()

 Now run the Python file to start the chat

 .. code:: bash

    python sample_mlc_chat.py

-You can also checkout the :doc:`/prebuilt_models` page to run other models.

 .. collapse:: See output